 In recent press, electronics mega-giant Apple Inc. has come under fire for an apparent lack of design, testing, and innovation in regards to the antenna design in the new Apple iPhone 4.
 Consumers are complaining that when the phone is held in a certain manner, performance in transmission and reception are crippled, making the iPhone essentially a useless piece of quite expensive portable electronics.
 Some have gone so far as to file civil lawsuits against Apple saying the phone should never have been released with such an obvious flaw.

 Can you imagine the implications if such an approach was taken with todays modern military hardware?
 The military’s design for the future of combat is largely based upon the network-centric battlefield with secure wireless mesh networks being a huge part of this push.
-The military is having a hard time keeping up with the bleeding-edge of technology and is relying more and more on commercial of the shelf (COTS) hardware.
+The military is having a hard time keeping up with bleeding-edge technology and is relying more and more on commercial of the shelf (COTS) hardware.
 Is it possible that a COTS product be fielded such as a mobile handheld and it fails because a soldier holds it incorrectly?
 I think it is entirely possible even with stringent mil-standard testing required for all military hardware.

 So what is the next generation of antennas going to look like?
 As I see it, the afterthought of a trace in a circuit board or a wire just isn’t cutting it.
 Modern software can simulate next to anything and why should antenna simulation be left out?
 This geek thinks it may be time for a bit more innovation and ingenuity with regards to antenna technologies that have been around for more than a century.